 ADK A-51/S-51—Another Neumann copy, same as the Golden Age FC1, etc. Excellent for vocals and some instruments.

 Sound samples available by email for: Rode K2, Rode NT2-A, Rode NTK, Rode NT6, Rode NT1-A, MXL V67G, ADK A-51.

 Is your condenser microphone silent, distorted, or otherwise non-functional?

-details of problem for an estimate.
+Inquire with details of problem for an estimate.

 Most problems such as static, noise, popping, or intermittent silence (cutting out), are typically caused by the same components I replace in a standard mod procedure.
 Sometimes more work is required.
 Very rarely does a capsule need replaced.